 With several separate convivial dining rooms giving off a roaring 20s celebratory vibe (think: vibrant gold-hued wallpaper, softened by billowing cloth draped ceilings), you’ll feel like you’re on a decadent vacation where more is more.
 This is also a good option on Melrose Avenue for excellent coastal Mediterranean dishes by beloved chef Michael Fiorelli.
 This includes a mini-loaf of toasted sourdough bread, a signature Bolognese or whole salt-encrusted branzino.

 9010 Melrose Ave, West Hollywood, CA 90069; olivetta.la

-When legendary Chez Panisse founder Alice Waters opens her first LA restaurant with longtime collaborator David Tanis, it’s a big deal, but opening inside a courtyard patio at the Hammer Museum in Westwood presents an epic date opportunity.
+Legendary Chez Panisse founder Alice Waters opened her first LA restaurant with longtime collaborator David Tanis inside a courtyard patio at the Hammer Museum in Westwood, presenting diners with an epic date opportunity.
 You can sit at the open-air bar or amid the alfresco tables of fresh produce and fruits that will likely show up in your garden lettuces salad or house daiquiri cocktail, and you can walk it off while you view the exhibits after that long lunch.

 10899 Wilshire Blvd, Los Angeles, CA 90024; hammer.ucla.edu/restaurant

 Let’s start with the entryway and dozens of long stem roses hanging from the ceiling—and this is not just for Valentine’s Day but a signature design feature.
 Try to book the back patio where you will dive into sharable plates of Indonesian snacks ranging from Curry Puffs with garam masala to a spread of gado gado with tempeh, peanut satay and cassava crackers washed down with natural wines and Asian lagers.
 For dessert, a shaved ice with berry granita and coconut tofu cream hits the spot.